 Code of Conduct

 TSG members should remember that their conduct inside and outside of TSG reflects upon the art and the club.
 Because the well-being of TSG members is paramount, members are expected to conduct themselves in a way that is respectful of other people’s physical, mental and emotional health.
-Discipline may be imposed for certain types of misconduct, including but not limited to:
+As a club, we do not tolerate:

 Criminal offenses of any sort

 Conduct that imposes inherent danger to the safety or well-being of another person.